OrdinaryMagician/aliceos-kernel/README.md

  - NASM (New BSD)
  - Zsh (MIT-like)
  - GNU binutils (GPLv2)
-GNU binutils is required for linking.
-The AOS standard doesn't mention anything against using GNU software for linking (only if it's for "building").

 To test, you can install QEMU and use the included run_aliceos script.

 ## Development team

 Mostly me, with help from other people.
 For a list of contributors, check the CONTRIBUTORS file.

 ## Complaints

-Redirected to /dev/null if they're not valuable, especially if they come from raging defenders of free software.
+Might ignore them at first, but think things through later and possibly accept them.